akka/akka-http/docs/src/main/paradox/scala/http/common/json-support.md

 The [SprayJsonSupport](@github@/akka-http-marshallers-scala/akka-http-spray-json/src/main/scala/akka/http/scaladsl/marshallers/sprayjson/SprayJsonSupport.scala) trait provides a `FromEntityUnmarshaller[T]` and `ToEntityMarshaller[T]` for every type `T` that an implicit `spray.json.RootJsonReader` and/or `spray.json.RootJsonWriter` (respectively) is available for.

-To use [spray-json], add a library dependency onto:
+To enable automatic support for (un)marshalling from and to JSON with [spray-json], add a library dependency onto:

 @@@vars
 ```sbt